rajeshrinet/pyross/README.md

 ## Publications

-* [Age-structured impact of social distancing on the COVID-19 epidemic in India](https://github.com/rajeshrinet/pyross/blob/master/draft/covid19.pdf) ([arXiv:2003.12055](https://arxiv.org/abs/2003.12055)) Rajesh Singh and R. Adhikari (2020).
+* [Age-structured impact of social distancing on the COVID-19 epidemic in India](https://github.com/rajeshrinet/pyross/blob/master/draft/covid19.pdf) ([arXiv:2003.12055](https://arxiv.org/abs/2003.12055), [Research Gate](https://www.researchgate.net/publication/340209224_Age-structured_impact_of_social_distancing_on_the_COVID-19_epidemic_in_India_Updates_at_httpsgithubcomrajeshrinetpyrossa)).
+Rajesh Singh and R. Adhikari (2020).

 This paper is amongst the  **top five most read COVID-19 papers** on [Research Gate ](https://www.researchgate.net/community/COVID-19).
 The authors have received (literally) hundreds of emails with inquiries and apologise that they can no longer respond individually to these.
-Please read the[ Frequently Asked Questions](https://github.com/rajeshrinet/pyross/wiki/FAQ-on-arXiv:2003.12055) in the first instance.
+Please read the [Frequently Asked Questions](https://github.com/rajeshrinet/pyross/wiki/FAQ-on-COVID-19-India-paper) in the first instance.
 The authors promise to include questions not covered in the FAQ as soon as possible.

 The figures below show how the lockdown forecasts from the paper are altered by a change in the epidemiological model.
 The SIR model provides a lower bound on the rapidity with which the epidemic decreases.
 All other models exceed this bound, as shown for an SEIR model.
 Both models are fitted to the number of infectives using case data for India till 25-03-2020.